LudovicaLV/LudovicaLV.github.io/Dyadic_behaviour_method/index.md

 ### R code for the analysis - empirical data <br />

-- The R code for the creation of the dataframe for the analysis can be dowloaded [here](https://www.dropbox.com/s/91qcgp55sirqx6j/DataFrame.R?dl=1).
-Run this code as first step for the following analysis, for the calculation of pair distance and different angles of interest.
+- The R code for the creation of the dataframe for the analysis (calculation of pair distance and different angles of interest) can be dowloaded [here](https://www.dropbox.com/s/91qcgp55sirqx6j/DataFrame.R?dl=1).
+Run this code as first step for any of the following analysis.

 - The R code for the individual analysis can be dowloaded [here](https://www.dropbox.com/s/11wxp6x17t11lls/Ind_behaviour_barplot.R?dl=1) for the barplots and [here](https://www.dropbox.com/s/9ae4bzay3xxkoj9/Ind_behaviour_stat_analysis.R?dl=1) for the statistical analysis.
 This code has been used to generate Figure 10.